Frequently Asked Questions

 The College recognizes that participation in an off-campus, semester-based internship or student teaching experience as part of an academic program may require students to be off campus during meals.
 Therefore, students may request a reduction in their meal plan.

-The College offers a plan consisting of 175 Meal Swipes to accommodate students participating in internship or student teaching programs only.
-This will reduce the meal plan rate by $389 for the semester.
-The Primary Meal Plan will be charged to a student’s account but will be refunded to the student account bill, no more than 30 days following final approval.
+The College offers a plan consisting of 175 Meal Swipes (170 Swipes plus 5 Guest Swipes) to accommodate students participating in off-campus internships at least five days per week.
+This will reduce the meal plan rate by $500 for the semester.

 Employees will be charged 50% of the door rates in the Roche Dining Commons ($5 for breakfast, $7 for lunch, $8 for dinner).
 They will be charged 100% of the retail rate at Stonehill's retail venues.
 All on-campus establishments accept credit cards in addition to the Hill Card.
 Employees can put any dollar amount on their Hill Card here.
-Funds do not expire for employees.
+Funds do not expire.

 No food may be taken out of these dining venues except for a piece of hand fruit or ice cream.